ctueck/HEIDI/HEIDI Mission Statement.md

 A range of informal conversations were held on the need to address interoperability between a range of individuals and initiatives throughout 2019.

+### Working Methods
 ((organisations)) agreed to jointly convene a first meeting ...
 In its [DEQAR CONNECT project](https://www.eqar.eu/kb/projects/deqar-connect/), EQAR undertook to convene a roundtable of higher education data-related projects and initiatives.

+Each problem domain should be tackled via regular web conferences, held at least once a month.

+Typically a problem domain should be managed by a *policy group* supported by a *technical group* who gives independent technical advice to the policy group.

+### Working Procedure
+Any group of members of the group may propose a problem domain to be addressed.
+Prioritisation of problem domains are the remit of the whole group.

+Each problem domain must follow a standardised procedure for resolution:

+**Definition of Use Cases**
+Definition of use cases is the first step.
+It involves member organisations explaining the issues they wish to solve under the problem domain.
+Use cases must be accepted by the group working on the domain for inclusion.
+A procedure is outlined [here](supporting/UseCaseTemplate.md).
+Use cases should ideally be defined by persons who work with them.

+**Proposal of Requirements**
+Based on the use cases a proposal for requirements for a technical solution will be prepared.
+The requirements set the minimum criteria the solution must meet to be considered acceptable.
+Requirements should be made on the proposal of technical experts, and endorsed by the wider policy group.

+**Outline of Scenarios for Technical Solutions**
+It is the mandate of the technical group to propose a menu of technical scenarios which match the requirements.
+The following provides high-level guidance on possible [architectural scenarios](Supporting/Architectural Scenarios).

+**Selection of a Preferred Implementation Scenario** The policy group will discuss, improve and select a preferred implementation scenario from the options presented.

+**Publication of Standard**
+The decision of the policy group will then be translated into a documented agreement covering policy, governance, content and  technical aspects, to be authored jointly by the policy and technical groups.

+**Agreement of  Standard**
+Once the standard is published, members/organisations should notify their implementation of it.